SebastianAllmeier/SOP_Challenge_UGA/README.md

 Information:

+* regarding the **project files**:
   * methods in helper/parser.py parse .sol and .sop data to numpy arrays
-* to check whether a solution is valid use methods helper/verification.py;
+  * to check whether a solution is valid use methods in helper/verification.py;
-* when the verification script is run it checks whether the solution given in the SOP challenge are valid
+  * when the verification script is run it checks whether the solution given for the SOP challenge is valid

-Used Packages:
+* regarding the python **MIP Solver**:
+  * for an introduction and examples for the mip solver (MIP python package) look into Data/python-mip.pdf
+  * especially look at the traveling salesman problem, since the problem is kind of similar to the SOP problem

+**Python Packages**:

-* MIP python package (install with: pip install mip ) based on coin or
+* MIP python package (install with: `pip install mip` ) based on coin or
-* numpy (install with: pip install numpy )
+* numpy (install with: `pip install numpy` )